Crime Victim Rights Fund/Criminal Assessment Instruction

 AUTHORITY: MCL 780.901 et seq., MCL 18.353 et seq.

 The Crime Victims Rights Act was passed in 1985 (PA 87).
 It provides rights of notification and participation in the criminal justice process to victims of felony crime.
 Service duties fall largely upon the prosecuting attorney.
 The Act was expanded in 1988 to include rights for victims of serious misdemeanors and juvenile offenses.
 State general funding to help cover local costs of providing crime victims' rights began in 1986.
 The Constitutional amendment for Crime Victims' Rights was approved in 1988 (Art.
 1, Sec.
 24).
 It provided for criminal assessments against convicted defendants to pay for crime victims' rights and gave constitutional authority to the rights provided by law to crime victims.
 The Criminal Assessments Act (PA 196) was passed in 1989.
-That Act established the Crime Victim Rights Fund in the Department of Treasury and designated the Department of Community Health to administer the fund.
+That Act established the Crime Victim Rights Fund in the Department of Treasury and designated the Department of Community Health (now Health and Human Services) to administer the fund.
 The fund's purpose is to support local services required to implement crime victims' rights.
 Conforming amendments of statutes affecting the operation of courts, prosecutors, local units of government and state agencies have also been enacted.

 Convictions and Assessment Orders